 The following instructions are for the Undergraduate Research Center's Undergraduate Research, Scholarship and Creative Activities Conference, however the general concepts will apply to abstracts for similar conferences.
 In the video to the right, Kendon Kurzer, PhD presents guidance from the University Writing Program.
 To see abstracts from previous URC Conferences, visit our Abstract Books Page.

 What is an abstract?
+Why write one?

-An abstract is a summary of a research project.
-Abstracts precede papers in research journals and appear in programs of scholarly conferences.
-In journals, the abstract allows readers to quickly grasp the purpose and major ideas of a paper and lets other researchers know whether reading the entire paper will be worthwhile.
-In conferences, the abstract is the advertisement that the paper/presentation deserves the audience's attention.
+Publications: Abstracts precede papers in research journals and appear in programs of scholarly conferences.
+In journals, the abstract allows readers to quickly grasp the purpose and major ideas of a research paper and know whether reading the entire paper will be worthwhile.

 How does an abstract appeal to such a broad audience?